floooh/floooh.github.io/_posts/2025-12-01-sokol-vulkan-backend-1.md

       for the swapchain images, depth-stencil-buffer
       and optional MSAA surface
-- Finally a couple of VkSemaphore objects are created for each stage in the 'swapchain-pipeline':
+- Finally a couple of VkSemaphore objects are created for each swapchain image (the number of swapchain images is essentially dictated by the Vulkan driver):
     - one `render_finished_semaphore` which signals that the GPU has finished rendering to a swapchain surface
-    - one `present_complete_semaphore` which signals that presenting a swapchain surface has completed and is ready for reuse
+    - one `present_complete_semaphore` which signals that presenting a swapchain image has completed and the image ready for reuse

 At this point, the Vulkan specific code in sokol_app.h is at about 600 lines of code, which is a lot of boilerplate, but OTH is a lot less messy